oxfordcontrol/COSMO.jl/docs/src/lin_solver.md

 PardisoDirectKKTSolver | Pardiso (direct) | Pardiso 6.0 direct solver
 PardisoIndirectKKTSolver | Pardiso (indirect) | Pardiso 6.0 indirect solver
-MKLPardisoKKTSolver | Intel MKL Pardiso | Pardiso optimised for Intel platforms IndirectReducedKKTSolver | IterativeSolvers.jl | Conjugate Gradients or MINRES on the reduced KKT linear system.
+MKLPardisoKKTSolver | Intel MKL Pardiso | Pardiso optimised for Intel platforms CGIndirectKKTSolver | IterativeSolvers.jl | Conjugate Gradients on the reduced KKT linear system.
-IndirectKKTSolver | IterativeSolvers.jl | MINRES on the (full) KKT linear system.
+MINRESIndirectKKTSolver | IterativeSolvers.jl | MINRES on the (full) KKT linear system.

 !!! note
     To use the Pardiso and Intel MKL Pardiso solver, you have to install the respective libraries and the corresponding Julia wrapper.
 For more information about installing these, visit the [Pardiso.jl](https://github.com/JuliaSparse/Pardiso.jl) repository page.
 Likewise in order to use Indirect(Reduced)KKTSolver you have to install [IterativeSolvers.jl](https://github.com/JuliaMath/IterativeSolvers.jl) and [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl).